 Tokaanu Thermal Pools

 The Tokaanu Thermal Pools are private, natural mineral pools that are heated between 39˚C to 41˚C. It is recommended to enjoy the thermal pools before entering the large public pool, which is a chlorinated pool heated between 36˚C to 38˚C. Pre-schoolers have their own chlorinated pool situated right beside the main pool, heated to 36˚C.

 While visiting the Tokaanu Thermal Pools, go exploring on the Tokaanu Thermal Walk.
-It is a short, easy walk around the thermal area where you will see the steaming hot mineral pools in sinter basins and spluttering mud pots among the native bush.
-The walk is a great option for the kids, too.
+It is a short, easy walk around the thermal area, where you will see the steaming hot mineral pools in sinter basins and spluttering mud pots among the native bush.

 Location: Mangaroa Street, Tokaanu, Turangi

 Price: Private Pools: $12 per adult | $8 per child (5-16) | Under 5s are free | Public Pools: $8 per adult | $6 per child (5-16) | Under 5s are free